leeyh007/Banking-Notes/README.md

-# atestrun
+# Banking stud: A Note
-This is just a test run
+This repository just organizes my readings of banking studies.